irr/lua-labs/README.md

 * [OpenResty]: A fast and scalable web application platform by extending NGINX with Lua
 * [luarocks]: Deployment and management system for Lua modules
 * [lpeg]: LPeg is a new pattern-matching library for Lua
+* [luabitop]: Lua BitOp is a C extension module for bitwise operations on numbers
 * [lua-cjson]: Lua CJSON provides JSON support for Lua
 * [lua-iconv]: Lua binding to the POSIX 'iconv' library
 * [lua-llthreads2]: Low-Level threads(pthreads or WIN32 threads) for Lua